richford/richford.github.io/content/pages/interests.md

 friends and family).
 I've volunteered from time to time with the Seattle-based outdoor education nonprofit [Cascase Leadership Challenge](http://cascadechallenge.org/), organizing group climbs on Mt.
 Hood, Mt.
 Baker, and Mt.
 St. Helens.
+If you'd like to support a Seattle-based youth outdoor leadership program, consider donating.

 ### Marine Mammal Care

 Once upon a time, I volunteered extensively at the [Marine Mammal Care Center](https://marinemammalcarecenterlosangeles.com/) in San Pedro, CA, where I nurtured and rehabilitated sick and injured seals and sea lions.
+It was a long time ago but it was a formative experience.
 Check out their site for lots of cute seal and sea lion pics and videos.
 And donate while you're there.